Skip to main content

 Application Scenarios

-• USB CDC / Audio data transmission
+• USB CDC / UART data transmission

 • Optimized DMA data streaming